shermannatrix/shermannatrix/README.md

 Most of the time, the work involves a lot of copying and pasting.
 Followed by customization work.
 So, there really isn't a lot of learning involved.
 Not really.

-Currently, I'm on the topic of React Routers.
-More specifically, I've decided that my time and energy will be much better spent learning about v6 of the React Router library.
-The online tutorial is one of the most well-written online tutorials I have ever come across.
-Certainly the gold standard from where I stand.
+Currently, I'm on the topic of consuming Web APIs.
+Which is nice because it also allows me to start applying it to my own project showcase idea.
+Which is also currently a work-in-progress.

 ### Progress Champions (Telerik)